Jeremy A. Herschaft

 - COGSA and multi-modal cargo damage claims

-- maritime casualties and blue water incident investigations
+- marine casualties and blue water incident investigations

 - recognition and enforcement of foreign arbitration awards and judgments in U.S. courts